Vigris/all-work-no-play/README.md

 ### Make it as simple as possible.

 I7 excels at prototyping.
 Therefore I'm going to write a minimum viable game first.
-No side-track will be allowed.
+No side-tracking will be allowed.
 Nor will I add extensions unless they're vital for getting the prototype done.

 ### Write the through-line in scene form.